alantump/Hotel_review_project/README.md

 Reviews have been summarized using Large Language Model and the output is showing possible reasons for deteriorating the score, e.g.:

+Hotel X:

 - Angry, post made available for public
 - Room dirty, afraid to walk barefoot
 - No staff to assist with luggage

+Hotel Y:

+- No trolley or staff for luggage assistance
+- Hotel looks like 3-star, not 4
+- AC was useless during hot week
+- Free Wi-Fi didn't work on 3rd floor